 World War Two Commemorative Plaques

 Two new plaques have been commissioned to commemorate the evacuees who came to Abergavenny during WW2.
 One is at the Abergavenny Community Centre (previously Park Street School) where a whole school from Birmingham (and its teachers) were housed.
-The other will be put up at the Old Station Surgery (previously Brecon Road Station) where many of them arrived before walking to the Town Hall to be allocated their billets.
+The second can be found at the Old Station Surgery (previously Brecon Road Station) where many of them arrived before walking to the Town Hall to be allocated their billets.